ADrielFariads/Trabalho_A1_LP/README.md

 ```

 ## Result
-Once executed, `main.py` generates the graphs used in the analysis of the work and updates the dataset with the changes made. the graphs can be found in the `graphs` folder, while the resulting dataframe will be in the `data` folder
+Once executed, `main.py` generates the graphs used in the analysis of the work and updates the dataset with the changes made. the graphs can be found in the `graphs` folder, while the resulting dataframe will be in the `data` folder.